 Your medical team will show you how to care for the bag.
 But here are a few tips to help you fit it into your daily life:

 - Decide how to share your news.
 You may feel less self-conscious if you show your colostomy bag to loved ones or talk about it with friends.
 You also may decide to tell your boss or a co-worker in case you need their help or understanding at work.

 - Get an honest opinion.
-Ask someone you trust if she can see your bag under your clothes or hear the noises it makes.
+Ask someone you trust if they can see your bag under your clothes or hear the noises it makes.
 You may realize you're worrying about your colostomy bag more than you need to.

 - Wear what you want.
 A colostomy bag should fit under your normal clothes.
 If not, some companies make special high-rise pants and underwear with a special pocket to hold your bag.
 You also can find swimwear with a mesh lining or gathered fabric to hide any bulges.

 - You can have a good sex life.
 While you might feel self-conscious at first, try to relax.
 Change your bag right before you're intimate.
 You can also take off the bag and use a small stoma cap instead.

 - Stay active.
 You can still exercise.
 Talk to your doctor about when to wear a support garment or a hard plastic shield called a stoma guard.